Andean Volcanic Belt: Pacific Ring of Fire

-The Andean Volcanic Belt is a major volcanic belt along the South American coast, within the Andes mountain system in Argentina, Bolivia, Chile, Colombia, Ecuador and Peru.
-It is formed as a result of the subduction of the Nazca Plate and Antarctic Plate underneath the South American Plate.
+The Andean Volcanic Belt is a central volcanic belt along the South American coast within the Andes mountain system in Argentina, Bolivia, Chile, Colombia, Ecuador, and Peru.
+It is formed due to the Nazca and Antarctic tectonic plate subduction underneath the South American Plate.

 The belt is subdivided into four main volcanic zones that are separated from each other by volcanic gaps.
-The volcanoes of the belt are diverse in terms of activity style, products and morphology.
+As a result, the volcanoes of the belt are diverse in terms of activity style, products and morphology.

-The Andean Volcanic Belt has been segmented into four main areas of active volcanism: the Northern, Central, Southern and Austral volcanic zones, each of which is a separate continental volcanic arc.
+The Andean Volcanic Belt has been segmented into four primary areas of active volcanism: the Northern, Central, Southern and Austral volcanic zones, each of which is a separate continental volcanic arc.

-The different volcanic zones are interposed by volcanic gaps; zones that, despite lying at the right distance from an oceanic trench, lack volcanic activity.
-The Andes has three major volcanic gaps:
+Volcanic gaps interpose the different volcanic zones.
+These gaps lack volcanic activity despite lying at the proper distance from an oceanic trench.
+The Andes has three significant volcanic gaps: